 There are more unmarried than married adults living in the United States today.
 In California, single individuals have unique planning needs that may need to be addressed even more urgently than married couples.
 At the San Francisco Bay Area Law Offices of M. Franklin Parrish, we assist single individuals, unmarried couples, domestic partners, and single parents, in achieving their personal and tax planning goals.

-Contact us to discuss your unique objectives with a knowledgeable estate planning attorney serving the Pleasant Hill area.
+Contact us to discuss your unique objectives with a knowledgeable estate planning attorney serving the Walnut Creek area.

 Single Client Estate Planning in California